DavAug/chi/docs/source/plots.rst

-The plots module contains a number of figure classes that allow you to easily visualise pharmacokinetic and pharmacodynamic data, models, and inference results.
+The plots module contains a number of figure classes that allow you to easily visualise pharmacokinetic and pharmacodynamic data, as well as PKPD modelling results.

 Overview:

-- :class:`PDDataPlot`
+- :class:`PDTimeSeriesPlot`

-.. autoclass:: PDDataPlot
+.. autoclass:: PDTimeSeriesPlot
     :members:
     :inherited-members: